-As was noted earlier, Unite’s community membership is (officially) only available to people who are not in paid employment, so this specifically precludes paid workers, and indeed Unite members in the industrial side of the union.
-Yet, providing opportunities for community-based campaigning in the way Unite has done could act as an effective vehicle for the recruitment and engagement of members within their unions, helping to convert non-members into members and crucially, for a union wanting to grow, to convert members into activists.
-The interviews showed how people who are partially in employment/underemployed, retired, on benefits, or who are part-time self-employed, or students can play an important role as union advocates in the community and in workplaces, strengthening solidarities and building transversal alliances (e.g. between welfare claimants and service workers, zero hours and permanent workers).
+As noted earlier, Unite’s community membership is (officially) available only to people who are not in paid employment.
+This specifically precludes paid workers, and indeed Unite members in the industrial side of the union.
+By providing opportunities for community-based campaigning, however, Unite could act as an effective vehicle for the recruitment and engagement of members within their unions, helping to convert non-members into members and crucially, for a union wanting to grow, to convert members into activists.
+The interviews showed how people who are partially in employment/underemployed, retired, on benefits, or who are part-time self-employed, or students can play an important role as union advocates in the community and in workplaces, strengthening solidarities and building transversal alliances (for example, between welfare claimants and service workers, zero-hours and permanent workers).

-Concluding comments
+Conclusion

-This study has provided an opportunity to reflect upon why people who are not in paid employment are motivated to join a union, and become active within it.
-It has allowed for a rethinking about the purpose and possible future direction of trade unionism in the current period where labour is much less organised than it once was.
-Unite’s community initiative offers the potential for a reimagining of trade unionism in the way that unions could organise in such a way to include a much wider demographic who are interested in being active in social justice campaigns.
-While the primary purpose of trade unionism should remain to defend the interests of workers, a more expansive, hence inclusive definition of worker, that includes precarious and temporary workers, those forced into bogus ‘self-employment’, those with multiple workplaces and those with none, could, as has been shown from the interviews in this research, perhaps, also include those not in paid employment, recognising the changing and fluid nature of and involvement with work and employment over the life course and of forms of union motivation and social activism based on wider notion of the working class.
+This study has provided an opportunity to reflect on why people who are not in paid employment are motivated to join a union, and become active within it.
+It also gives food for thought regarding the purpose and possible future direction of trade unionism in the current period, when labour is much less organised than it once was.
+Unite’s community initiative offers the potential for a reimagining of how unions could organise in such a way as to include a much wider demographic who are interested in being active in social justice campaigns.
+While the primary purpose of trade unionism should remain defending workers’ interests, a more expansive, inclusive definition of ‘worker’ could include precarious and temporary workers, those forced into bogus ‘self-employment’, those with multiple workplaces and those with none.
+This, as the interviews have shown, also includes those not in paid employment, recognising the changing and fluid nature of and involvement with work and employment over the life course and of forms of union motivation and social activism based on a wider notion of the working class.

-With less secure employment, increasing self-employment, and the growth of the gig economy a greater community focus could, as we have seen with Unite Community, widen the organizing focus and at the same time provide a non-party political home for people who are motivated to engage in community and national campaigns around broader social justice issues.
-In this sense, this model of trade unionism could restore the link between work and community that was more evident in the past, and in doing so could adopt the ‘whole-worker organising’ approach envisaged by Jane McAlevey (2016) in her book ‘No Shortcuts, Organising for Power in the New Gilded Age’ where the union is actively operating to harness power in and outside of the workplace.
-Such a model could provide a focus for people who would not normally work together to collectivise in their local communities because, as we know, participation in social movements can lead to a process of socialization where feelings of commitment to an organisation or cause can develop, and where loyalty to others deepens as a consequence (Passy 2001).
-Unions, in adopting such an approach, could thus use this to their advantage in terms of utilising ‘non-worker’ members as advocates and activists for the union movement, recreating a culture whereby unions were, once again, embedded in communities, and playing a greater role in social and community politics, hence responding to Kaufman’s (2008) call for a return to an original industrial relations paradigm.
+With less secure employment, increasing self-employment, and the growth of the gig economy a greater community focus could, as we have seen with Unite Community, widen the organising focus and at the same time provide a non-party political home for people who are motivated to engage in community and national campaigns around broader social justice issues.
+In this sense, this model of trade unionism could restore the link between work and community that was more evident in the past, and in doing so adopt the ‘whole-worker organising’ approach envisaged by Jane McAlevey (2016) in her book No Shortcuts.
+Organising for Power in the New Gilded Age, in which the union is actively operating to harness power in and outside of the workplace.
+Such a model could provide a focus for people who would not normally work together to collectivise in their local communities because, as we know, participation in social movements can lead to a process of socialisation in which feelings of commitment to an organisation or cause can develop, and loyalty to others deepens as a consequence (Passy, 2001).
+Unions, in adopting such an approach, could thus use this to their advantage in terms of utilising ‘non-worker’ members as advocates and activists for the union movement, recreating a culture in which unions are, once again, embedded in communities, and playing a greater role in social and community politics.
+This would respond to Kaufman’s (2008) call for a return to an original industrial relations paradigm.